 The panel of the monitor has a 1500R curvature, which is quite sharper than most of the other screens which use 1800R or higher curvature.
 This creates a lot of immersion in the display and due to ultra-wide 21:9 aspect ratio, the screen feels absolute beauty.
 The circular stand of the monitor uses a similar theme to that of the screen but does not provide height adjustment, which might be a deal-breaker for some people, although the monitor does support VESA standard, so you can use your own stand instead of the default one.

 The monitor features a 34-inch VA panel with a resolution of 3440 x 1440 and hosts a high refresh rate of 100 Hertz.
 This refresh rate is a huge improvement over the 60 Hz refresh rate of most of the 4K monitors and there is a noticeable difference in terms of smoothness.
-A particularly unique feature of the monitor is that it supports wide-gamut color space, thanks to the Quantum Dot technology and along with a high contrast ratio of 3000:1, the image quality is very sharp and vibrant.
+A particularly unique feature of the monitor is that it supports wide-gamut colour space, thanks to the Quantum Dot technology and along with a high contrast ratio of 3000:1, the image quality is very sharp and vibrant.

-This is one the only screens at this time which supports a higher refresh rate than 60 Hz while having wide-gamut color space.
-The viewing angles of this screen are definitely not as good as an IPS panel but one cannot notice the color-shift if sitting in front of the screen and that is where the curved panel plays a big role.
+This is one the only screens at this time which supports a higher refresh rate than 60 Hz while having wide-gamut colour space.
+The viewing angles of this screen are definitely not as good as an IPS panel but one cannot notice the colour-shift if sitting in front of the screen and that is where the curved panel plays a big role.
 The response time of the monitor is quite good at 4ms and no doubt this monitor can serve greatly as a gaming monitor due to having AMD FreeSync, especially if you intend to use it with both MacBook Pro and Windows-PC.
 The monitor does not support HDR, which is a bit disappointing for such a wonderful monitor and the default brightness of the monitor is also not very impressive at only 300 cd / mm².

 4. Acer ProDesigner PE320QK